Awni00/awni00.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
+My name is Awni.
 Welcome to my homepage.

-My name is Awni.
 I am a PhD student in the [Department of Statistics & Data Science at Yale University](https://statistics.yale.edu/) studying the foundations of machine learning.
-My wonderful advisor is Prof. [John Lafferty](https://statistics.yale.edu/people/john-lafferty).
+I'm grateful to be advised by Prof. [John Lafferty](https://www.lafferty-lab.org/).

 My research interests lie broadly in the intersection of machine learning, statistics, and computer science.
 More specifically, my research aims to study questions of the following flavor:
 - What are the architectural mechanisms and inductive biases necessary for efficient learning and strong generalization in different domains?